Saikrupa6789/OIBSIP/README.md

 Feel free to customize the styles and layout in the `style.css` file to match your preferences.
 Additionally, you can extend the functionality by adding more advanced operations or features.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-A big thank you to the open-source community for providing resources and inspiration for creating this simple calculator project.
+A big thank you to the open-source community for providing resources and inspiration for creating this simple calculator project and to Oasis Infobyte for giving me the opportunity to create this.

 Happy calculating!